-Though ACF can filter code, it does so purely for esthetic and usability reasons.
+Though ACF can filter code, it does so purely for aesthetic and usability reasons.
 It gives web developers control over the uniformity of content in websites.
-It won’t prevent even semi-competent hackers from bypassing this filtering tool because WYSIWYG editors can be turned off on the client-side via the browser’s developer console.
+It won’t prevent even semi-competent hackers from bypassing this filtering tool because WYSIWYG editors can be turned off on the client side via the browser’s developer console.
 All desired filtering mechanisms have to be implemented on the server to be effective.

 This myth is directly related to the one above.
 The security misconception stems from the assumption that CKEditor somehow is attached to the host server.
 It’s not, and it doesn’t interact with it in any direct way.
 All WYSIWYG editors do is send or receive HTML, which is either grabbed or sent by the server.

 Yes, CKEditor can show dynamic content pulled from a server; yes, it can filter code; yes, it can modify content in your database, but all this is done indirectly.
 You need to have additional code overseeing the connection between the editor and the server because such behavior isn’t inherent to the editor.

 Though this might be true for some editors, there’s no special reason why WYSIWYG editors can’t be accessible since they use browsers to function.
 CKEditor is quite possibly the most accessible rich text editor online, meeting the requirements of Web Content Accessibility Guidelines (WCAG) and Section 508.
 It has also been adapted to pass a variety of criteria on IBM’s Web Accessibility Checklist.